Client Server Architecture

 Client server vs peer to peer architecture

-Centralized management: Client-server architecture involves storing and managing data in one central location.
-This allows for complete control over processes and activities and makes it easy to share resources and data across different platforms.
-Users also have the authority to access any file stored in the central storage at any time.
+• Using client-server architecture, we can store and manage data in one central location.
+So this will help us to provide complete control over processes and make it easy to share data across different platforms.
+Users can access any file stored in the central storage at any time.

-Flexibility: The data passed between the client and server and the services provided by the server are entirely at the discretion of the programmer.
-As a result, there are many ways to use the client-server architecture to solve future problems.
-Additionally, this architecture can be easily combined with other types of architectures on the client or server sides.
+• Data passed between the client and services provided by the server are entirely at the discretion of the programmer.
+Due to this, there are many ways to use this architecture to solve future problems.
+On the other side, this can be easily combined with other types of architectures on the client or server side.

-Extensibility: The system can be updated based on changes in functional and non-functional requirements without altering the client-server architecture or disrupting service.
+• The system can be updated based on changes in functional and non-functional requirements without altering the architecture or disrupting service.

-Availability: Servers do not usually need to shut down or restart for long periods of time, so server uptime is possible during maintenance through server duplication.
-Additionally, there is a clear distinction between clients and servers, as clients consume services, and servers provide them.
-If multiple servers offer the same services, the system can still function even if one or more servers fail.
+• Servers do not usually need to shut down for long periods because server uptime is possible during maintenance via server duplication.
+Additionally, if multiple servers provide the same services, the system can still function even if one or more servers fail.

 • Centralized control can lead to increased chances of failure.
 When many clients send simultaneous requests to the server, it can overload the server and slow down performance.
-This can also lead to server failure, causing the entire system to go down and clients not to receive any responses.
+This can also lead to server failure, causing the entire system to go down.

 • Servers are more powerful than client computers, which means they are more expensive.
 They also require person with networking and infrastructure knowledge to manage the system.